vxcall/Dainsleif/README.md

 # :scroll: Menu

 You're accessible to the hack menu by pressing <kbd>INSERT</kbd> key on your keyboard.
+(While the menu is open, input to CSGO will be locked)

 You can toggle on/off and tweak parameters in the tabs with the name of each hack.